Bodysurfing for beginners: Know before you go out there

-Once you have chosen your wave and are committed to catching it, go for it and do not back down!
-To put anything other than everything into catching that wave will only cause injury.
-You have to be 100% committed to catching the wave.
+Once you have chosen your wave and are committed to catching it, go for it and do not back down.
+To put anything other than everything

-When the wave is about 10-15 feet away, turn around and start swimming to give yourself enough forward momentum.
+into catching it.
+When the wave is about 10-15 feet away, turn around and start swimming towards the shore give yourself enough forward momentum.
 As the wave gets closer, you will start to feel the wave pulling you back toward the horizon.
 Hang on, you are about to take the ride of your life.
-Bear in mind, the wave hasn't broken yet and is still forming.
+Keep in mind, the wave hasn't broken yet and is still forming.
 The closer the wave gets, the more you will feel it sucking back as it begins to pick you up.
 The backward pull will start to turn to a thrusting forward push.
-Keep looking forward with occasional glances in the direction you want to go: left or right.
-You want to be aware of what you are in for.
+Keep looking forward with occasional glances in the direction you want to go either left or right.
+You want to be aware of what is ahead of yo.
 Also, be aware of other boarders, swimmers and bodysurfers.
 Pull out if you see anything/anyone dropping in.
-If the coast is clear, you are set!
+Please read our article on bodysurfer and ocean etiquette If the coast is clear, you are set!

-With the combination of the forward momentum of the wave and your kicking and swimming, you will start to feel the exhilarating rush of the wave pushing you forward.
-It truly is a great feeling.
-You are now bodysurfing!
+With the combination of the forward momentum of the wave and your kicking and swimming, you will start to feel the exhilarating rush of the wave pushing you forward, It truly is a great feeling.
+You are now bodysurfing.
 As the wave picks you up and thrusts you forward, extend your arm out in front of you.
 If you are going left, extend the left arm.
 If you’re going right, extend the right arm.
-Lean into the direction you are going.
-Keep your head out of the water.
+Lean into the direction you are going and keep your head out of the water.
 It is a little difficult to get real lift out of the water.
-This is where having a handboard or handplane will come in handy to give you some extra speed and lift (you know where to get those).
+This is where having a handboard or handplane will come in handy to give you some extra speed and lift choose a handboard here choose a handboard here .
 Continuing on your Slyde descent, you may need to continue quick short kicks, depending on the size of the wave.
-This keeps your forward momentum going.
+This keeps your forward momentum going while you are still on the wave.
 Once your balance has shifted downward, you are in the Slyde.
-Once you are on the wave it depends on your wave choice and personal skill level that determines the distance and speed with which you are going ride.
+It will depend on your wave choice and personal skill level that determines the distance and speed with which you are going ride.